Elsie Widdowson Fellowship award

 - Intend to, and ultimately take, maternity, adoption, surrogacy and/or shared parental leave for a minimum of 16 weeks

 - In relation to shared parental leave the 16 week period does not have to be in one continuous block.
-Similarly, where a female member of staff curtails her maternity leave and takes a period of shared parental leave, both forms of leave will count towards the 16 week period
+Similarly, where a pregnant member of staff curtails maternity leave and takes a period of shared parental leave, both forms of leave will count towards the 16 week period

 - Applications for Elsie Widdowson Fellowship Awards are not restricted to one award and, therefore, academic staff who have previously received the award may make additional applications when taking maternity, adoption, surrogacy and/or shared parental leave

 - It is possible that several staff in the same department may wish to apply for an Award covering the same period and this may have a detrimental impact on the department’s ability to fulfil its teaching commitments.
 In such circumstances, where an application is agreed, it may be necessary for the Fellowship to begin on a date which is later than the academic’s return from leave.
-Timing of the Fellowship should be part of the discussion between the Head of Department and the member of staff before the application is made to the Deputy Director HR.
-In the unlikely event that the department is unable to accommodate the request for a Fellowship, or that agreement cannot be reached regarding the timing, details should be provided to the Deputy Director HR who will deal with the matter.
+Timing of the Fellowship should be part of the discussion between the Head of Department and the member of staff before the application is made to the Deputy Director - Organisational Development and Inclusion.
+In the unlikely event that the department is unable to accommodate the request for a Fellowship, or that agreement cannot be reached regarding the timing, details should be provided to the Deputy Director - Organisational Development and Inclusion who will deal with the matter.

 The Process for the Submission and Consideration of Applications is as follows: